The Barnes Foundation to Present 30 Americans

 Carrie Mae Weems

-30 Americans is organized by the Rubell Family Collection.
+Works in this exhibition are from the Rubell Family Collection.
 Gwendolyn DuBois Shaw is organizing curator of 30 Americans and the curator of the presentation at the Barnes.

 ABOUT THE CURATOR: